-The Company entered into a second contribution agreement with the National Research Council Canada (NRC) in 2022 to reduce certain costs related to developing foreign trade via the CanExport Program during the year.
-This second contribution agreement started April 26, 2022 and ends December 31, 2022.
-NRC agreed to contribute up to a maximum of \$20,000 over the period of the agreement.
-The Company received \$20,000 (2021 - \$NIL) during 2022 which was credited to sales and marketing expense.
+The Company entered into a contribution agreement with the National Research Council Canada (NRC) in July 2023 to reduce certain costs related to developing foreign trade via the CanExport Program during the year.
+This contribution agreement ends December 31, 2023.
+NRC agreed to contribute up to a maximum of \$30,000 over the period of the agreement.
+The Company received \$30,000 (2022 - \$20,000) in 2023 which was credited to sales and marketing expense.
 NRC reserves the right to claim back all or part of the grant plus interest from the Company under certain circumstances.
 No repayment has been requested for and no contingent liability has been accrued at year end.